Rural home loans can be harder to gain approval for because they're more difficult for banks to sell on if you can't repay the loan.

 What do lenders look at when you apply for a rural home loan?

 Location.
 Some lenders have postcode restrictions in place for rural home loans.
-This means if the property you are looking at purchasing is outside of the lender's approved postcodes, you may need to reconsider the property or look at another lender.
+If the property you want to buy is outside the lender's approved postcodes, you may need to reconsider the property or look at another lender.

 Property Access.
 The property must be easily accessible for different reasons.
 A dirt road is appropriate and often common with rural properties, but it must be well maintained so that any vehicle that needs to can access the property.